This ancient fishing village clings to the cliffs on the North Devon coast and tells a magical tale of living history.

 Experience a place steeped in tradition and charm, where donkeys still pull loads on wooden sledges along steep cobbled paths, and fishermen tend to their lobster pots on the harbour walls.

-Take time to explore this historic working village, which is mentioned in the Domesday Book, with its pretty white cottages and gardens, and romantic little paths and lanes that no vehicles can follow.
+Take time to explore this historical working village, which is mentioned in the Domesday Book, with its pretty white cottages and gardens, and romantic little paths and lanes that are car-free.

-A visitor centre tells the village’s story and there are two museums in the village.
+A visitor centre tells the village’s story and there are also two museums to check out.